 Rationality and the Structure of the Self, Chapter I.

-Rationality and the Structure of the Self, Volume I: The Humean Conception, Chapter VI.5.2; and Volume II.
+The problem of the whistle blower is analyzed in Volume I: The Humean Conception, Chapter VI.5.2.
+A solution to that problem is offered in Volume II.
 A Kantian Conception, Chapters VI.8 and IX.8.

 Adrian M. S. Piper, “Moral Theory and Moral Alienation.”
 The Journal of Philosophy LXXXIV, 2, pages 102-118.
 February 1987.